easydev991/Days/README.md

 3. Save records with "Save" button (record name must contain at least 1 letter)
 4. See how many days ago the recorded event took place
 5. Remove records with a swipe
+6. Send me your feedback
+7. Delete all data if you wish

 ## Screenshots and video